-Do not use TRICORTONE just before having a bath, shower or going swimming.
-If you do, you may reduce the effectiveness of TRICORTONE.
+Do not use Tricortone just before having a bath, shower or going swimming.
+If you do, the effectiveness may be reduced.

-Do not give TRICORTONE to anyone else, even if they have the same symptoms as yours.
+Do not give this medicine to anyone else, even if they have the same symptoms as yours.

-Do not use TRICORTONE for other skin problems unless your doctor tells you to.
+Do not use Tricortone for any other skin problems unless your doctor tells you to.

 Things to be careful of

-Do not use TRICORTONE on skin areas that rub together such as under the arm or in the groin area unless your doctor tells you to.
+Do not use it on skin areas that rub together such as under the arm or in the groin area unless your doctor tells you to.

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.